Metabolism associated fatty liver disease (NAFLD/MASLD)

 When cirrhosis is present, the liver has so much scarring that the liver becomes nodular or “lumpy” and it changes the shape of the liver which can be seen on scans.
 The scarring is usually permanent, and the goal at this stage is to prevent liver failure and to preserve any remaining liver function.
 Cirrhosis increases your risk of liver cancer and there is a need to have dedicated screening for liver cancer with an ultrasound every 6 months.
 At this stage you should be under the care of a specialist with experience in caring for patients with liver cirrhosis.

-Most individuals with NAFLD may not know that they have the condition as some individuals may not have any symptoms at all.
-However, some persons with NAFLD may report symptoms of tiredness, fatigue, not feeling like themselves, or discomfort in the right side of their tummy where the liver is.
+Most individuals with MASLD may not know that they have the condition as some individuals may not have any symptoms at all.
+However, some persons with MASLD may report symptoms of tiredness, fatigue, not feeling like themselves, or discomfort in the right side of their tummy where the liver is.

 If you develop any of the following signs or symptoms you should seek medical help right away: